Ski Mount Baker – Guided Summit Ski Descent

 After introductions and a gear check, we drive to the trailhead and begin our approach to high camp.
 On either route, we typically camp somewhere above 6,000′ feet, the approach taking anywhere from 3-5 hours.

 DAY 2 – SKILLS TRAINING, GLACIER TOUR

-With better weather forecast for day 3, we opt to spend the morning doing some training around camp.
-We practice transitions for skiing in glaciated terrain, ice axe and cramponing techniques, and roped travel.
-With clearing skies in the afternoon, we head out on a glacier tour above camp, previewing the terrain for our summit ascent the next day, returning to our camp after a nice long run.
+We spend the morning learning and reviewing basic ski mountaineering skills: transitions in glaciated terrain, ice axe and cramponing techniques, and roped travel.
+In the afternoon we head out on a glacier tour above camp, previewing the terrain for our ascent the next day.

 ☐ Skis with touring bindings – AT, tele, or splitboard: Your setup needs to be suitable for uphill touring and downhill skiing/riding.